kubesphere/community/sig-advocacy-and-outreach/gsoc/README.md

 ### Archived ideas

-Below ideas are not accepted by Google Summber of code.
+The ideas below are not accepted by Google Summber of code.
 Please contact us if you're interested in them.
 For example, you can explore them through [Summer of Open Source Promotion Plan](../summer-ospp).

 | Project | Area | Skills to study/improve |
 | --- | --- | --- |